-McGrath McGrane are specialised probate solicitors based in Dublin and we recognise that the passing of a loved one is an extremely emotional and stressful time.
+McGrath Mullan are specialised probate solicitors based in Dublin and we recognise that the passing of a loved one is an extremely emotional and stressful time.

-Brian S. McGrane & Julie Mullan have over 30 years’ experience in dealing with Probate matters experience making McGrath McGrane very well equipped to advise you at this difficult time.
+Julie Mullan has over 30 years’ experience in dealing with Probate matters experience making McGrath Mullan very well equipped to advise you at this difficult time.

 We can provide you with expert advice on all areas of Probate law and we will assist personal representatives by guiding them in administering a deceased’s estate in a timely and efficient manner when a loved one passes away.

 The identity of the personal representative will depend on whether the deceased left a will and named an executor in it.
 If not, there are rules which govern who is entitled to act as the personal representative.

 We can guide personal representatives (executors and administrators) through the administration process, assist you in identifying all relevant assets and liabilities, deal with financial intuitions and advise you, as appropriate, on potential tax liabilities and inheritance tax liability dates.

 We can also advise you on potential legal claims, for example, the right of a spouse to a legal right share, the rights of a co-habitant or the rights of a child to an inheritance from a parent.
 We can also advise beneficiaries on their entitlements.

 The Succession Act 1965 is the main piece of legislation governing Probate matters in Ireland.